SIE practice questioneasySecurities Act of 1933

 Why D — U.S. Treasury Bonds

-U.S. government securities such as Treasury bonds are exempt from registration.
-Corporate securities (B, D) and ETFs (C) are not exempt.
+U.S. government securities such as Treasury bonds are exempt from registration under the Securities Act of 1933.
+Corporate stocks, preferred shares, and ETFs are not exempt on that basis.

 Turn it into reps